 Did you know that you may be able to receive benefits on your spouse’s record if you have not worked or do not have enough Social Security credits to qualify for your own Social Security benefits?

-At greater risk from COVID-19, some seniors now face added anxiety due to delays obtaining Medicare coverage.
+Some seniors now face added anxiety due to delays obtaining Medicare coverage.

 Supplemental Security Income recipients with eligible children need to act by May 5 to receive their economic impact payment this year.